wordpress tips and tricks

 4. Set Up Google Analytics & Google Search Console

-It doesn’t matter what kind of site you set up or what platform you use (Shopify, Wix, or WordPress); it’s extremely important that you set up the relevant tracking to know what’s happening on your site.
+It doesn’t matter what kind of site you set up or what platform you use (Shopify, Wix, or WordPress).
+It’s extremely important that you set up the relevant tracking to know what’s happening on your site.

 This kind of data helped me make smarter decisions about my content, design, and the conversion rate of my forms.